Biographical Profiles of Current MPA Graduate Students

 Originally from Addis Ababa and raised in Vermont, Belan began her academic journey at Cornell University, focusing on public health policy.
 During her tenure with the City of Burlington, she held pivotal roles in community and economic development, COVID-19 analytics, and the formation of the City’s Office of Racial Equity.
 Through the Ethiopian Diaspora Fellowship, Belan was able to return to her birthplace to consult in healthcare, serving diverse clients including health-tech startups and government hospitals.
 Her leadership in Vermont's pandemic response propelled her to co-found the Vermont Health Equity Initiative (VHEI), where she served as Programs Director, leading collaborative efforts to tackle health disparities across the state and emphasizing equitable emergency response strategies.
 This past summer, Belan explored southern China before diving headfirst into her beloved co-ed adult soccer team back at home.
 At Princeton SPIA, she hopes to apply her policy toolkit to explore policy areas in emerging technology and transportation infrastructure.
 After Princeton, she is excited to build a career that helps make municipal governments more efficient and effective in serving their communities.

 Raised in Minneapolis, Noah has spent the majority of his career in public service working to end mass incarceration and reduce the harm caused by the criminal legal system.
-After completing his B.A. in Economics at Reed College, Noah monitored markets at the Federal Reserve Bank of New York before making the leap to criminal legal reform.
-He first worked at the Brennan Center for Justice at NYU Law on a multi-year research project seeking to learn the fiscal impact of criminal justice fines and fees.
-He then spent several years at the Crime and Justice Institute, working on policy implementation at the state and local level with a focus on pretrial reform and performance measurement.
-In his free time, he walks his big dog around Red Hook, Brooklyn, and watches professional wrestling.
+After completing his B.A. in Economics at Reed College, Noah worked in the Markets Group at the Federal Reserve Bank of New York before pivoting to criminal legal reform.
+He worked at the Brennan Center for Justice at NYU Law on a multi‐year research project measuring the impact of fines and fees associated with criminal cases on local government budgets.
+He then spent several years at the Crime and Justice Institute working on policy implementation at the state and local level with a focus on bail reform.
+Last summer, Noah interned at the New York City Department of Investigation, a law enforcement body with jurisdiction over New York City agencies.
+His work focused on measuring bias in the NYPD’s response to public protests and on detecting campaign finance violations.
+In his free time, he walks around Red Hook, Brooklyn and watches professional wrestling.